 Watching someone struggle with opioid use disorder can be hard to understand.
-Opioid use disorder is complicated but this 5 minute video gives a simple but insightful explanation on pain, endorphins, opioid receptors, prescription medications, tolerance, withdrawal, risks of addiction, and recovery:
+Opioid use disorder is complicated but this 5 minute video below gives a simple but insightful explanation on pain, endorphins, opioid receptors, prescription medications, tolerance, withdrawal, risks of addiction, and recovery:

 When someone is using heroin or prescription painkillers – or has a friend or family member using them – they are at risk of experiencing or witnessing an overdose.
 This can be scary, but doesn’t need to be deadly.
 It is important to know what makes someone at risk of an overdose, how to respond when one happens, and prevent one from happening again.